Quebec Airbnb Market Analysis 2025: Short Term Rental Data & Vacation Rental Statistics in Quebec, Canada

 Quebec Airbnb Occupancy Rate Trends (2025)

 Maximize your bookings by understanding the Quebec STR occupancy trends.
 Seasonal demand shifts significantly influence how often properties are booked.
-Typically, Septembersees the highest demand (peak season occupancy), while January experiences the lowest (low season).
+Typically, Augustsees the highest demand (peak season occupancy), while January experiences the lowest (low season).
 Effective strategies, like adjusting minimum stays or offering promotions, can boost occupancy during slower periods.
 Here's how different property tiers perform in Quebec:

 - Best-in-class properties (Top 10%) achieve 86%+ occupancy, indicating high desirability and potentially optimized availability.